SAVAI'I TRAVEL TIPS

 Spooky and a bit weird, but interesting to have a look at if walking through lava tubes is your thing.
 Could be a great adventure hike like no other, we piked out as our torch died but the local guide had good torches on him to use.
 Has toilet!

-- Falealupo Tai
+* Falealupo Tai

-Falealupo Tai peninsula is a special place in Savai'i, steeped in legend and history and general spookiness.
+The birthplace of Nafanua is a special place in Savai'i, steeped in legend and history.
 Nafanua the war goddess came from this region where they say the entrance to Pulotu the underworld lies.

 Up the hill there is also a smaller star mound then Pulemelei that’s kinda cool with a circle of rocks and one that has a seat indent presumably from the many Samoans seatings throughout history.

-There are so many stories associated with this area, both mythical and more recent, one amazing book to read about Falealupo is ‘Nafanua: Saving the Samoan Rainforest’ by ethnobotanist Paul Cox who’s initiatives had a huge impact in the area in the 1990’s.
+There are so many stories associated with this area, both mythical and more recent, one amazing book to read about Falealupo is ‘Nafanua: Saving the Samoan Rainforest’ by ethnobotanist Paul Cox whose initiatives had a huge impact in the area in the 1990’s.

 https://www.amazon.com/Nafanua-Saving-Samoan-Rain-Forest/dp/0716731169